lbalazscs/Pixelitor/CONTRIBUTING.md

 Just because your IDE can propose many changes, I won't automatically agree with them.
 Also, note that all code outside the "pixelitor" package is essentially library code that, for some reason, can't be pulled from Maven Central.

-Don't even think about purely stylistic changes (such as removing "final" from fields or adding "final" to local variables).
+Don't make purely stylistic changes (such as removing "final" from fields or adding "final" to local variables).

 If you can add a test without truly understanding the code ("call a setter, then a getter"), then it probably isn't useful.
 By all means, add or update tests if you change the functionality of the code, but think twice before adding low-effort new tests.